October 01, 2014 - October 31, 2014

 County Ombudsman Eileen Bennett and County Aging Services Manager Phyllis Courlander

 The Baltimore County Ombudsman program, in partnership with the local CIL - The Image Center, promoted Residents' Rights Month by hosting Residents' Rights Bingo at Frederick Villa Nursing Home in Catonsville, MD and Riverview Nursing and Rehab in Dundalk, MD.
 Residents and staff participated in the game.
 The residents were able to learn about residents' rights, the Ombudsman Program and the Image Center were able to forge a new partnership, and residents also won some terrific prizes!

 In Delaware, the State Long-Term Care Ombudsman Program held its 13th Annual Rights Rally on Tuesday, October 21st.
 See the flyer.

 In Colorado, the Pikes Peak Area Council of Governments held a pre-election discussion with residents of long-term care facilities and 10 political candidates.
 The event's hot topic: public transportation.

 In Philadelphia, Pennsylvania, the Philadelphia Corporation for Aging held a workshop for Resident Council Presidents/PEER Leadership and facility staff on October 7th.
 Residents and staff attended from 20 Philadelphia facilities.
 The workshop explored the impact of staffing adequacies on resident life.
 The workshop also covered intimacy within the facility, a topic requested by the Resident Council Presidents.

 Also in Pennsylvania, the Crown Lights will be showing the message "October Long-Term Care Residents' Rights Month" on October 1st, 17th, and 30th.

-Does your organization have events planned to celebrate 2014 Residents' Rights Month?
-Send us information on your event to email@example.com, and we will post it on our website.
+Did your organization celebrate 2014 Residents' Rights Month?
+Send us information on your event to firstname.lastname@example.org, and we will post it on our website.

 Return to Top